 They are often purpose-built for long range shooting and usually pack specialized reticles that allow for range compensation and wind calls.
-These optics range significantly in size, and magnification ratings can easily be up to 45x and beyond.
+Long range scope ranges significantly in size, and magnification ratings can easily be up to 45x and beyond.

 Just Target Shooting Scopes

 Target shooting or plinking is done just for fun.
 You can use any scope you want for this task.
 In this category, you can choose whatever you want, and whatever matches the ranges you plink at.

 These optics can be cheap, affordable, and fun to use.
 There isn't too much needed here regarding specialized use or needs.
 This category gives you a considerable degree of freedom.

 Rifles are remarkably varied in design and purpose.
 Let’s not forget things like barrel length, caliber, and more all affect a rifle’s mission and the optic that will work best for it.
 We covered purpose above, and now we are going to take a peek at matching optics to rifles in general.